 South Cariboo Elizabeth Fry Society, 601 Bancroft St

 We depend on our donors

-Every gift from you can make the life of a survivor of sexualized violence and/or historic childhood sexual abuse a bit easier and joyful.
-Your donation helps us to work toward ending sexualized violence.
+Every gift from you can make the life of a survivor of sexualized violence a bit easier and more joyful.
+Your donation will support us in ending sexualized violence in our community.